MY FIRST EVER BIG CONTRACT

 Government instability, Rise or Fall of Currencies (fx) etc

-They actually wanted to give me sometime to come up with a price but I was too excited to think.
+They wanted to give me some time to come up with a price but I was too excited to think.

 Lesson 2: If you are given a job that is too big for you in terms of infrastructure and experience, Don’t try to do it all on your own.
 Try OUTSOURCING to a trusted company and DO ONLY WHAT YOU CAN!

-If you are going to INVITE people to help, invite people that are experienced in the art.
+If you are going to INVITE people to help, invite people who are experienced in the art.
 They will surely get the job done.

 By then, they were all grumbling they wanted to go.
-I released them and then realised I hadn’t eaten the whole day.
+I released them and then realized I hadn’t eaten the whole day.

-Getting to bring my equipments and the donuts home was another trouble which i would rather not go into.
-I hadn’t thought of LOGISTIC.
+Getting to bring my equipment and the donuts home was another trouble that I would rather not go into.
+I hadn’t thought of logistics.

 NEAR DEATH EXPERIENCE

 Suddenly my eyes opened around some minutes past 7 in the morning.
-I wanted to continue working, then I realised, I couldn’t move any part of my body (Alas!
+I wanted to continue working, but then I realized, I couldn’t move any part of my body (Alas!
 I was paralyzed from head to toe)

 Fear gripped me and I started panicking.
-Immediately, my unfulfilled life flashed before me and how I had boasted to anybody that cared to listen that I was going to be a billionaire Chef.
+Immediately, my unfulfilled life flashed before me, and I boasted to anybody who cared to listen that I was going to be a billionaire Chef.

-I tested my tongue and I realised I could still speak but weakly.
+I tested my tongue and I realized I could still speak but weakly.
 Also, I was getting weaker and weaker; It was a battle to even keep my eyes open.

-He was like: I have told you young man to stop all these self made rubbish ehn; at least, daddy sends money every month.
+He was like: I have told you young man to stop all this self-made rubbish ehn; at least, daddy sends money every month.
 What’s your stress man?!

-I was able to stand some minutes after taking the water, sugar and salt but I was too weak to walk… So I was supported by my roomie to go and tell them that I’m not doing again.
+I was able to stand some minutes after taking the water, sugar, and salt but I was too weak to walk… So I was supported by my roommate to go and tell them that I was not doing it again.

 So I got a cab to get it down for me and immediately I got there, they were like I should wait for them to count it so they could be sure it was the 450 I did when I knew I did 380.

 I wasn’t paid my balance but I didn’t care.
-I was joyful that i didn’t lose my life doing donuts nobody sent me.
-However, I learnt my lessons afterwards and I grew business wise.
+I was joyful that I didn’t lose my life doing donuts nobody sent me.
+However, I learned my lessons afterward and I grew business-wise.